Chart Color Schemes

 Gordonvale - Trinity faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.5%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 11.2%, followed by postgraduate qualifications (2.3%) and graduate diplomas (2.0%).
-Trade and technical skills are prominent, with 46.4% of residents aged 15+ holding vocational credentials - advanced diplomas (11.0%) and certificates (35.4%).
+Vocational credentials are prominent, with 46.4% of residents aged 15+ holding such qualifications - advanced diplomas at 11.0% and certificates at 35.4%.

 Frequently Asked Questions - Education